jssteinberg/config/README.md

 ## Todo

+- only comment on why something is set like that, not what it does
+- map gf :edit <cfile><cr>
 - When `gf` fails, should have Telescope guess which file.
 - `<leader>ff` in visual-mode should
 fuzzy file-search selection